pyunity/pyunity/README.md

     > python setup.py install

-Its only dependencies are PyOpenGL, Pygame and
+Its only dependencies are PyOpenGL, Pygame,
-GLFW.
+GLFW, Pillow and PyGLM.

 To install PyGame on Linux, use: